chrahunt/tagpro-navmesh/README.md

 * **examples**: Examples of usage.
 * **navmesh**: Source directory for project.
 * **tools**: Tools for building and generating map parsing definitions.
-    - **/build**: Scripts and instructions for generating built version of navmesh.
+    - **build**: Scripts and instructions for generating built version of navmesh.

+## Development

+Clone the project and run `npm install` to install the development dependencies.
+The project can be built using `grunt build`.